Geniools/CardCraft/Docs/StartDocument.md

 The primary objective is to deplete your opponent's health points to zero before they can do the same to you.

-The game progresses through a series of rounds, with each round consisting of players taking turns to play cards from their hands and deploy troops onto the battlefield.
+The game progresses through a series of rounds, with each round consisting of players taking turns to play cards from their hands and deploy minions onto the battlefield.
+Every minion has a specific mana cost that is deducted from Player's available mana pool.

 Battles in CardCraft are resolved through a combination of card abilities (*should have*), attack values, health points and mana points.
 Each card possesses specific attributes, such as attack strength, health, mana and special abilities (*should have*),